 My bipartisan initiative 21st Century Cures also includes provisions that help American companies compete in the research and manufacturing sector.
-By investing in these efforts here at home, we can keep American jobs from going overseas.
+By investing in these efforts here at home, we can keep good paying, local jobs right here at home.

 Protecting Small Businesses from Harmful Regulations

 Unnecessary regulations and red tape unilaterally imposed by un-elected Washington bureaucrats are cutting into the bottom line of Michigan employers, making it more costly for them to do business and harder to create jobs.
 I am an original cosponsor of the Regulations From the Executive in Need of Scrutiny (REINS) Act, which provides relief for local business by requiring agencies to submit all major regulations to Congress for approval and guaranteeing no major rule can become effective until Congress approves it.
 Congress recently approved this legislation and it now awaits action in the U.S. Senate.

 Affordable and reliable energy is also critical for a growing economy.
 I have led the fight to protect jobs and keep energy costs down by preventing the Environmental Protection Agency (EPA) and other federal agencies from imposing costly new regulations on U.S. manufacturers and energy producers.
 The Energy Consumers Relief Act (H.R.
 1582) would ensure that there is greater transparency, review, and oversight of EPA’s billion-dollar energy rules.